 Integrate Microsoft Defender for Endpoint with Defender for Cloud Apps and your network protection-enabled macOS devices will have endpoint policy enforcement capabilities.

 Discovery and other features are currently not supported on these platforms.

-The following scenarios are supported during public preview:
+The following scenarios are supported.

 Web threat protection

-Web threat protection is part of web protection in Microsoft 365 Defender for Endpoint.
+Web threat protection is part of web protection in Microsoft Defender XDR for Endpoint.
 It uses network protection to secure your devices against web threats.
 By integrating with Microsoft Edge for macOS and popular third-party browsers like Chrome and Firefox, web threat protection stops web threats without a web proxy.
 Web threat protection can protect devices while they're on premises or away.
 Web threat protection stops access to the following types of sites: